beechfuzz/e2guardian-docker/README.md

         --restart=unless-stopped \
         beechfuzz/e2guardian

 That alone is sufficient to get it up and running immediately *without any persistence*.
+For persistent data,

 ## Optional Arguments
 You can add the following arguments to the `docker run` command for better control over the container: